Skip to main content

 See the Pen jOBbayP by Cloudinary (@Cloudinary) on CodePen.

-There are three cards present in the sample above, and if you're not using Chrome Canary, you should see three cards with the exactly the same black text.
-Do note that the dark grey background is indicating the width of the container.
+Three cards sit in the sample above.
+If you’re not using Chrome Canary, you’ll see three cards with identical black text.
+The dark grey background indicates the container width.

-However, if you open the same sample in Chrome Canary (with the appropriate flag enabled) you should see that based on the parent container's width, the text colour is changing.
-This behaviour is enabled by the following container CSS query:
+Open the same sample in Chrome Canary (with the flag enabled) and you’ll see the text colour shifting based on the parent container’s width.
+This behaviour comes from the following CSS:

 @container (min-width: 360px) {